Scurrlin/cost_of_virtuosity/spec.md

 # Technical Specification

-This document explains how every component of the codebase works, from data flow to testing strategy.
+From fetching the data from the College Scorecard API, to running the testing suite, this document explains how it all works.

 ---